General Terms

 The Customer may not request a different vehicle during the minimum rental period.

 If the Customer is provided with a different vehicle after the end of the minimum term, a new minimum rental period begins for the new vehicle.
-It is not possible to offset the contract period of the previous vehicle against the new minimum term for the new vehicle.
+It is not possible to offset the rental period of the previous vehicle against the new minimum term for the new vehicle.

-4.1 Subscription fee and payment deadlines
+4.1 Subscription fees and payment deadlines

 The monthly subscription fee includes:

-All registration fees, vehicle taxes and charges
+4. All registration fees, vehicle taxes and charges

-Insurance coverage according to Section 11
+5. Insurance cover according to Section 11

 4.2 Mileage packages

-4.3 Default of payment
+4.3 Late payment

 4.4 Additional fees